carbon-language/carbon-lang/docs/design/expressions/implicit_conversions.md

 -   `T` -> `U` if `T` is equivalent to `U`

-Two types are equivalent if they can be used interchangeably, implicitly: they have the same set of values with the same meaning and the same representation, with the same set of capabilities and constraints, where the only difference is how the type interprets operations on values of that type.
+Two types are equivalent only if they have the same set of values with the same meaning and the same representation, with the same set of capabilities and constraints, where the only difference is how the type interprets operations on values of that type.

 `T` is equivalent to `U` if: